MrBean83/File_Parser/README.md

   accessed :205

   [meta data]
-  description : This is a tediously long description of the Lonely Planet
+  description : This is a tediously long description of the
     programming test that you are taking.
 Tedious isn't the right word, but it's the first word that comes to mind.